rethree/async/README.md

 // [ { tag: 'completed', value: 42, meta: { args: [] } } ]
 ```

 Unlike promises, `Task`'s do not reject.
-Promise rejections are handled internally and wrapped in `Faulted` option type.
+Rejections are handled internally and wrapped in `Faulted` option type.
 This brings some advantages to the table, i.e. purity, branching reduction and unhandled rejections problem trivialisation.

 ```typescript
 const task = Task(() => Promise.reject(42));